pallosp/conic_research_sympy/docs/api.md

 Computes the signed distance between a point and a line.

 Special cases:
- - the distance between Euclidean points and an ideal lines is infinity
+ - the distance between finite points and the ideal line is infinity
- - the distance between ideal points and an any projective lines is `nan`
+ - the distance between ideal points and any projective lines is `nan`

 <a id="conic_classification"></a>